cmeeren/Facil/README.md

 I welcome suggestions, but due to my limited capacity for open-source maintenance, any additions or improvements will likely need a very high utility-to-maintenance ratio, or scratch a personal itch of mine.

-If the above queries with the available configuration options doesn’t satisfy your needs, you can, after all, just write the queries manually and consume them using Facil.
+If the above queries with the available configuration options don’t satisfy your needs, you can, after all, just write the queries manually and consume them using Facil.

 ### Why not a type provider?